Skip to main content

 Creating More Complex Jobs

-To create AutoConfig jobs with greater complexity, you can use the built-in Gunbot code editor.
-This tool is ideal for users comfortable with JSON, or for those with ambitious plans.
+To create more complex AutoConfig jobs, use the built-in Gunbot code editor.
+It is best suited for users comfortable with JSON.

-The code editor offers auto-suggest options for valid templates related to all job types and filters.
-However, you can use any text editor you prefer, as the job format is simply JSON.
+The code editor offers auto-suggest templates for job types and filters.
+You can also use any text editor, since the format is plain JSON.

 AutoConfig built-in code editor for customizing configuration scripts